Hazardous Waste is characterized by being either Corrosive, Flammable, Reactive, or Toxic.

-- Over 5 gallons of liquid per household per day
+- Over (3) three 5 gallon containers of Antifreeze, Gas and Motor Oil per household per day

 - Over 100 pounds of dry/granular material per household per day

-*Latex Paint is water based and not considered hazardous, but it MUST be completely dried to a solid before disposing in your trash.
-Click here for information about drying latex paint.
+**Latex Paint is water based and not considered hazardous, however, it must be completely dried to a solid before disposing in your household garbage.

 Solid Waste Baling & Recycling Facility